cschlay/COMP.CS.400-Project/01_lexer/README.md

 After some tests and writing README, I think I naively trusted the documentation's example on how to define tokens and just hardcoded the token names.
-A small change that would be make testing and referring to tokens is always define token as "constant" so that it can be referred with `sslexer.TOKEN_IDENT`.
+A small change that would make testing and referring to tokens is to always define token as "constant" so that it can be referred with `sslexer.TOKEN_IDENT`.

 ```